lawm/skype-phone/README.md

-# Freetalk SP2014 / ... / Belkin ..... patches
+# Freetalk TALK-3000 SP2014 / ECO XS2008CA / Belkin Desktop Internet Phone for Skype F1PP010EN-SK patches

-These are changes to be overlaid on top of original GPL source for the Freetalk SP2014 / ... / Belkin ....
-Skype phone.
+These are changes to be overlaid on top of original GPL source for the Freetalk TALK-3000 SP2014 / ECO XS2008CA / Belkin Desktop Internet Phone for Skype F1PP010EN-SK phone.

-It disables unneeded packages, updates URLs and fixes compilation on a modern Ubuntu system
+It disables unneeded packages, updates URLs and fixes compilation on a modern Ubuntu system.

 More info at https://lawm.github.io/2018/06/16/skype-phone.html